 Integrated Windshield and Rear Window Antennas (Coupe)

 The antennas in your vehicle are located in the windshield and the rear window.
-The connectors are at the top of the windshield and the top of the rear window above the rear window defogger.
+The front connector is at the top of the windshield and the rear antenna is incorporated in the rear window defogger grid.